PaddlePaddle/Paddle/doc/howto/dev/new_op_en.md

 };
 ```

-[`MulOpMaker`](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/operators/mul_op.cc#L43)is inherited from`framework::OpProtoAndCheckerMaker`, consisting of 2 variables in the constructor：
+[`MulOpMaker`](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/operators/mul_op.cc#L43)is inherited from`framework:: OpInfoMaker`, consisting of 2 variables in the constructor：

    - `framework::OpProto` stores Operator input and variable attribute, used for generating Python API interfaces.
    - `framework::OpAttrChecker` is used to validate variable attributes.